 By regulation the U.S. Department of State has authority to review consular decisions, but this authority is limited to the interpretation of law, as contrasted to determinations of facts.
 An applicant can influence the post to change a prior visa denial only through the presentation of new convincing evidence of a different determination of facts.

-For more information concerning visa denials, waivers, etc, please visit the State Department website.
+For more information concerning visa denials and ineligibility waivers, please visit the State Department website.

 After the Visa is Approved